Sakkyoku-Sha/JapaneseParticleApp/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Provide your OpenAI API key in the .env file.
+3. Provide your OpenAI API key in the .env file, and configure your node servers desired port.
-4. Run the app with `npm start`.
+4. Run the app with `npm start`, and run the server.js using node.
 5. Start practicing 助詞 and improve your Japanese!

 ---